markreha/myprivatecloud/README.md

     - Tools: Visual Studio Code
 - Cloud Management:
     - Web based Portal Application
-    - Desktop application Lens
+    - Desktop based Lens Application
-    - RealVNC and SSH into Master Node
+    - RealVNC and SSH for accessing the Master Node
 - Low cost:
     - A single Master Node and three Worker Node Cluster with Storage will cost less than $500
 - Cloud Compute Resources are easily extendable: